Huawei-CPLLab/PyDSL/README.md

 Addition, subtraction are supported for integer-likes (such as index)

 No integer multiplication/division
 - This is simply because these operators are complicated in MLIR, and behavior differs for signed and unsigned integer.
-I might add it soon if I have time.

 No modulo